-You'll wonder... how does Strava calculate these routes and how does it know they're interesting?
-Because just like Garmin's Trendline feature, Strava takes into account the “big-data” from the millions of public workouts that its users have been uploading to the platform.
+You may ask... how does Strava calculate these routes and how does it know they are interesting?
+Well, because just like the Trendline feature of Garmin, Strava takes into account the "big-dataThe "public activities that its users have been uploading to the platform.

 That is, if in the last year there are 600,000 cycling trainings on one road and only 30 on the other, I think it is feasible to consider that the first option is interesting for cyclists.

 Strava has created its own mapping based on reference points, which then they have to put together with the actual Mapbox and OpenStreetMaps maps to find out what's what.
 Because they know that many bikes have passed through there, but they don't know if they were MTB or road bikes.

 The route it gives you is done by adding those reference points from the surrounding area, which match the search criteria you've set (which is the way they've catalogued them).